marcopennekamp/lore/spec/structs-traits-entities.md

 We don't know whether `e.C` refers to `CA` or `CB`.
 Well, in fact, it refers to *both*.
 But we don't know that `e` is `E` in `f`.
 We just know that *some* entity has a component of type `C`.
 This means we have **two options:**

 1. Any component access **returns a list**.
-2. Any two components defined in an entity **must not share a supertrait**.
+2. Any two components defined in a struct **must not share a supertype**.

 The first option would make components effectively unusable.
 It is rarely desirable to have to always handle lists when we want to operate on components that should be standalone instances.
 Hence, we choose the **second option**.

-If no components share a supertrait (`Any` does not count, since it is not a trait), we can **always decide** which component belongs to a given component type `+C`.
-The downside is that we cannot have two components sharing a supertrait, such as:
+If no components share a supertype (`Any` does not count), we can **always decide** which component belongs to a given component type `+C`.
+The downside is that we cannot declare two components in a struct that share a supertype, such as:

 ```
 trait Stat